 Sexually transmitted diseases remain a serious personal and public health issue, and knowing where to turn for comprehensive and confidential STD testing services is an important part of staying healthy.
-The family medicine specialists at Clinica San Miguel offer STD testing at all 12 locations throughout Texas, including three in Dallas, five in Houston, and one in Fresno, Arlington, San Antonio, San Antonio, and Pasadena.
+The family medicine specialists at Clinica San Miguel offer STD testing at all 12 locations throughout Texas, including three in Dallas, five in Houston, and one in Farmers Branch, Fresno, Arlington, San Antonio, San Antonio, and Pasadena.
 Call today to set up a visit, or schedule online in just moments.

 There are many different types of sexually transmitted diseases, some that are well-known and others you may not have ever heard of.
 Some of these sexually transmitted diseases include: